turbot/steampipe-plugin-okta/docs/tables/okta_user.md

 # Table: okta_user

+A user can be granted access to applications, devices, and groups.

-Note: This table supports optional `filter` column to query results based on okta supported [filters](https://developer.okta.com/docs/reference/api/users/#list-users-with-a-filter).
+Note: This table supports an optional `filter` column to query results based on Okta supported [filters](https://developer.okta.com/docs/reference/api/users/#list-users-with-a-filter).

 ## Examples